Cobb County weather forecast for Wednesday September 7

-The National Weather Service forecasts A 30 percent chance of showers and thunderstorms, here in Cobb County on Wednesday September 7, mostly after 2 p.m. with a high near 85 degrees.
+The National Weather Service forecasts mostly sunny skies here in Cobb County on Wednesday September 7, with highs in the mid 80s.

+However, there is a 30 percent chance of rain, and the National Weather Service issued a hazardous weather outlook due to the chance of afternoon and evening thunderstorms.

 What does the extended forecast have in store?